 The reason for this notification is to provide the Department and affected government entities advanced notice of the upcoming ramp closure of Loop B (I-440 Westbound to Eastbound Wade Ave) scheduled to begin on Monday night, November 11th, 2019.
 This ramp closure will be utilized for the completion of the temporary ramp from Eastbound Wade Ave to Westbound I-440 (Ramp B) and for the construction of the final proposed alignment.
-The closure will be in place until the proposed final replacement movement is open to traffic and fully operation.
-The approved off-site detour will take the travel in public to the Westbound I-440 off ramp to Eastbound Hillsborough St where the Eastbound Hillsborough St on ramp to Eastbound I-440 can used to travel back towardsI-440/Wade Ave interchange.
+The approved off-site detour will take the traveling public to the Westbound I-440 off-ramp to Eastbound Hillsborough Street where the Eastbound Hillsborough Street on-ramp to Eastbound I-440 can be used to travel back towards I-440/Wade Ave interchange.

-Melbourne Rd / Bridge Closure at I-440
+2. Melbourne Rd / Bridge Closure at I-440

-Duration - until Fall of 2020 Purpose is to rebuild Melbourne Bridge Crossing over I-440 (Access ramps at Melbourne open, Detour in place to Athens Dr. / Jones Franklin Road)
+o Duration - until Fall of 2020

+Purpose is to rebuild Melbourne Bridge Crossing over I-440 (Access ramps at Melbourne open, Detour in place to Athens Drive /Jones Franklin Road).